 Locations of Disposal Facilities for Waste Incidental to Reprocessing

-The provisions set forth in Section 3116 of the NDAA applies only to waste that will be disposed of in the Covered States of South Carolina and Idaho, but not to waste that will be transported out of those States.
+The provisions set forth in NDAA Section 3116 applies only to waste that will be disposed of in the Covered States of South Carolina and Idaho, but not to waste that will be transported out of those States.
 Under those provisions, the U.S. Department of Energy (DOE) consults with the U.S. Nuclear Regulatory Commission (NRC).
-The NRC performs a technical review of DOE's draft waste determination, including performance assessment and other documentation, and arrives at an independent conclusion as to whether there is reasonable assurance that DOE's waste management approach can meet the criteria set forth in NDAA Section 3116(a).
-After the Secretary of Energy signs the Final waste determination, NRC monitors the DOE disposal actions in coordination with the Covered States, monitors DOE's disposal of non-high-level wastes.
-In so doing, the NRC and Covered States assess DOE's disposal actions to determine whether they comply with the performance objectives set forth in Subpart C of Title 10, Part 61, of the Code of Federal Regulations (10 CFR Part 61), "Licensing Requirements for Land Disposal of Radioactive Waste."
+The NRC performs a technical review of DOE's draft waste determination, including performance assessment and other documentation, and arrives at an independent conclusion as to whether there is reasonable assurance that DOE's approach can meet the criteria set forth in NDAA Section 3116(a).
+After the Secretary of Energy signs the Final waste determination, NRC monitors the DOE disposal actions in coordination with the Covered State (i.e., currently Idaho or South Carolina) to determine whether DOE complies with the performance objectives set forth in Subpart C of Title 10, Part 61, of the Code of Federal Regulations (10 CFR Part 61), "Licensing Requirements for Land Disposal of Radioactive Waste."

 In 1981, portions of the West Valley site license, held by the New York State Energy Research and Development Authority (NYSERDA), were put into abeyance in order to execute the 1980 West Valley Demonstration Project Act (WVDPA).
 The WVDPA authorized the U.S. Department of Energy (DOE), in cooperation with NYSERDA, to perform certain objectives leading to the restoration and cleanup of contaminated areas on the West Valley campus.
 Note that the West Valley site is not covered under the NDAA; rather, this site is subject to alternative criteria for waste determinations (referred to as WIR evaluations for sites not covered by NDAA), as specified in the West Valley Policy Statement.
 The NRC provides technical consultation in an advisory capacity for waste determination reviews, as requested by DOE via an Interagency Agreement.